Bonnet (headgear): Babies

-The most common kind of bonnet worn today is a soft headcovering for babies.
+The most common modern bonnet is a soft headcovering for babies.
 Its shape is similar to that of some kinds of bonnets that women used to wear: it covers the hair and ears, but not the forehead.
 While a bonnet may be a fashion choice by caregivers for a baby's headgear, it may also be used for sun protection, since an infant's skin is more vulnerable to sunburn than an adult's.